• Skip to primary navigation

 Following are examples of nonstructural scoliosis

-• Usually goes off on sitting.
+• Compensatory: In leg-length discrepancy.
+Usually goes off on sitting.

-• Caused by an infective process such as appendicitis.
+• Inflammatory: Caused by an infective process such as appendicitis.
 The body curves in response to the disease or abdominal muscle spasm.

-• Underlying psychological component
+• Hysterical or Psychosomatic: Underlying psychological component

 Following are the types of structural scoliosis